 Ceremony for Tyre Nichols held at Mason Temple Church, where Martin Luther King Jr. gave his final speech

-Before Tyre Nichols' funeral on Wednesday, a press conference was held at the Mason Temple Church – a historic site where Dr. Martin Luther King Jr. gave his final speech on the eve of his assassination.
+Before Tyre Nichols' funeral on Wednesday, a press conference with his family was held at the Mason Temple Church in Memphis — a historic site where Dr. Martin Luther King Jr. gave his final speech on the eve of his assassination.

-Mason Temple was focal point for civil rights activities during the 1950s and 1960s, according to the National Parks Service (NPS).
+Mason Temple was focal point for civil rights activities during the 1950s and 1960s, according to the National Parks Service.
 King delivered his iconic "I've Been to the Mountaintop" speech at the church on April 3, 1968.
 The next day, he was killed.

-During King's speech, the civil rights leader spoke about the difficult days ahead during the civil rights movement – but the "promise land" on the horizon.
+During King's speech, the civil rights leader spoke about the difficult days ahead during the civil rights movement — but the "promised land" on the horizon.

 "Well, I don't know what will happen now.
 We've got some difficult days ahead.
 But it doesn't matter with me now.
 Because I've been to the mountaintop.
 And I don't mind," King said during the address.
 "Like anybody, I would like to live a long life.
 Longevity has its place.
 But I'm not concerned about that now.
 I just want to do God's will.
 And He's allowed me to go up to the mountain.
 And I've looked over.
 And I've seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people will get to the promised land."

-During his speech on Tuesday night, Nichols' stepfather, Rodney Wells, also spoke about the "fight ahead of us" to achieve justice.
+During his remarks on Tuesday night, Nichols' stepfather, Rodney Wells, also spoke about the "fight ahead of us" to achieve justice.

 "Protect my wife because she's very fragile.
 Right now.
 We need that for her.
 Trust me.
 And I need it to," he said.
 "So, like I said, this will be short tonight because we got a long fight ahead of us.
 And we got to stay strong for it.
 Justice for Tyre.
 Justice for Tyre.
 Justice for Tyre.
 Justice for Tyre."